State Street Corporation: 20th century

-State Street and National Union merged in October 1925.
+State Street and National Union Bank merged in October 1925.
 The merged bank took the State Street name, but National Union was the nominal survivor, and it operated under National Union's charter, thus giving the current entity its rank among the oldest banks in the United States.
 The company merged with Second National Bank in 1955 and with the Rockland-Atlas National Bank in 1961.
 In 1966, the company completed construction of the State Street Bank Building, a new headquarters building, the first high-rise office tower in downtown Boston.

 In 1972, the company opened its first international office in Munich.
 In 1973, as a 50/50 joint venture with DST Systems, the company formed Boston Financial Data Services, a provider of shareholder record-keeping, intermediary and investor services, and regulatory compliance.
 More than 100 top staff from IBM were hired by State Street as it set about implementing IBM mainframe computer systems.
 In 1975, William Edgerly became president and chief executive officer of the bank and shifted the company's strategy from commercial banking to investments and securities processing.
 During the 1980s and 1990s, the company opened offices in Montreal, Toronto, Dublin, London, Paris, Dubai, Sydney, Wellington, Hong Kong, and Tokyo.

 By 1992, most of State Street's revenue came from fees for holding securities, settling trades, keeping records, and performing accounting.
 In 1994, the company formed State Street Global Advisors, a global asset management business.
 In 1995, State Street acquired Investors Fiduciary Trust of Kansas City for $162 million from DST Systems and Kemper Financial Services.
 In 1996, Bank of New York acquired the unit investment trust servicing business of Investors Fiduciary Trust Co., Kansas City, Mo.

-In 1997, State Street setup its office in Singapore.
+In 1997, State Street set up its office in Singapore.
 In 1999, State Street sold its retail and commercial banking businesses to Citizens Financial Group.